urvishp13/Psychic-Game/README.md

 <hr>

 The Psychic Game is a Week 2 project of the Fall 2018 Rutgers Coding Bootcamp program.
 The project was redone in 2022 without recollection of how it was done before.
+The frontend design is my own original creation.